-Figure 4: Examples of damage in house and car (origin of the photo: EPZ/GDV)
+Figure 4: Examples of damage in housing and vehicles (origin of the photo: EPZ/GDV)

-Due to experience, leaking heating oil in case of flooding can cause considerable damage to the environment if a heating oil tank is not sufficiently secured against buoyancy.
+Experience shows that leaking heating oil in flooding can cause considerable environmental damage if a heating oil tank is not sufficiently secured against floating [buoyancy].

-If the water enters the cellar with a storage room for fuel for the house heating system, Wood pellet storage with more than a 1/3 increase in volume if water is saturated could also cause significant trouble.
+If the water enters a cellar with a storage room for fuel for the house heating system, Wood or wood pellet fuel will increase its volume by more than 1/3 when saturated with water.
+This alone could be the cause of significant problems.

-It is, therefore, essential, to be prepared for flooding, according to the principle of avoiding, resisting, and allowing flooding.
+Therefore, it is essential, to be prepared for flooding, according to the principle of avoiding, resisting, and allowing flooding.